takenet/lime-go/README.md

 }
 ```

-Semantically, this means that you want to retrieve all contacts that are stored in the server.
-And the server may respond to this request with something like this:
+And the server may respond to this request like this:

 ```json
 {